sentrysoftware/metricshub/hardware-sentry-prometheus/src/site/markdown/configure-helix-integration.md

 The `port_number` is the port number of **${project.name}**.

 The `scrape_interval` is the `vmagent` scrape interval and be customized.
-Example: 1d, 1h30m, 5m, 10s
+It should be equal to or higher than the exporter's collect interval.
+Example: 1d, 1h30m, 5m

 Example
 ```
 global:

-  scrape_interval: 1m
+  scrape_interval: 2m

 scrape_configs:
   - job_name: 'hardware-sentry'